10xJSChad/Antistasi-Wombo/README.md

   civ clothes, backpacks, vests, and helmets will all increase your visibility.
   This will obviously conflict with other camo mods.
 You can't disable this :).

+- EMP
+  Call in an EMP via the support menu to kill off all radio communication and light near the blast zone, it may or may not be a bit too powerful, but at least you won't get mortared immediately, right?
+  It has cool visuals.

 General Changes:
 - Engineer can construct anywhere.